alanbino/gorm-hasone/README.md

 # gorm-hasone
-A Repository to show that GORM hasOne Relationships are NOT lazy and can't be configured as such
+A Micronaut 1.1.1 repository to show that GORM hasOne Relationships are NOT lazy and can't be configured as such